 When many people think about food, the first thing that comes to mind is carbohydrates.
 Most people think of carbs like bread, pasta, potatoes, and grains; however, some carbs are better for the body and mind than others.
 Healthy carbs include fruits, vegetables, and whole grains.
 These types of carbohydrates are dense in vitamins, minerals, and fiber.
-Carbs that are bad include simple sugars (like those found in soda) and added sugars (like those found in ketchup).
+Bad carbs include simple sugars (like those found in soda) and added sugars (like those found in ketchup).

 Carbs are not the devil-they are just misunderstood.
 For most people, when the body starts burning carbs for energy, it releases feel-good hormones like serotonin, dopamine, and norepinephrine.
 These hormones help make us feel relaxed, happy, and hungry.
 But, for people with diabetes or prediabetes, carbs are not an option.